top of page

 51+ tubers: free shipping

 Local friends, we will offer on farm pick up again in 2026 at Dill & Dahlia starting with our April 4th plant sale at Dill & Dahlia.
+You can select pick up instead of shipping OR use coupon code "ONFARM" and pick up on April 4th from 10am-2pm in Bothell.

 A word about dahlia viruses, sanitation and labeling.